Hamburg: the Hanseatic pearl

 Avant-garde for its music and architecture, Hamburg also reflects its history as the capital of the Hanseatic League (the Hansa), making it a nice surprise at the water's edge.

-The city hides its allure—like a pearl in a shell.
-Not just another grey, seedy port, Hamburg is a bourgeois city with a rebel heart.
-The second largest city in Germany, it discreetly displays its wealth inside its mansions in the districts of Eppendorf and Blankenese.
+Hamburg is a bourgeois city and rebel at heart.
+The second-largest city in Germany, it discreetly displays its wealth inside its mansions in the districts of Eppendorf and Blankenese.
 Life here flows slowly around the Alster lakes and along the mighty Elbe.
-From the lake to the river, the waves invite contemplation and sports like water-skiing, stand-up paddleboard, and sailing—all right inside the city centre.
+From the lake to the river, the waves invite contemplation and sports like water-skiing, stand-up paddleboard, and sailing – all right inside the city centre.

-The water never sleeps, perhaps because of the tidal range (more than 3.6 metres) on the Elbe, and the city feels the sea deeply.
+The water never sleeps, perhaps because of the tidal range (more than 3.6 m) on the Elbe, and the city has a close connection with the sea.
 They live together: this is among the largest commercial ports in the world.
 Integrated into the urban space, port life is a spectacle in and of itself.
 You only have to see the huge cargo ships cruising up and down the Elbe, each carrying hundreds of containers, as if assembled from giant Lego cubes.
 To observe them best, take a guided boat tour.
 One feels infinitely small next to them.

-Hamburg definitely has something non-conformist and trend-setting about it.
-Its music scene reflects this best, almost overshadowing Berlin's.
-The new Elbphilharmonie, which should open in 2017, constitutes further evidence.
+ts music scene reflects this best, almost overshadowing Berlin's.
+The recent Elbphilharmonie is further proof.
 But shhh, don't shout too loud!
 Hamburg is Germany's best-kept secret and holds many surprises, from its unusual converted bunkers to its legendary beaches.
-‘Moin moin' Hamburg!
-In other words, ‘Hi!‘
+'Moin moin' (pronounced ‘mo-in’, ‘mo-in’) Hamburg!
+In other words, 'Hi!'